pvcraven/2017_web_security/source/data_validation/data_validation.rst

 What is Data Validation?
 ^^^^^^^^^^^^^^^^^^^^^^^^
 "Data validation guarantees to your application that every data value is correct and accurate."
-[DATA]_ Data Validation answers simple questions such such as "is the string alphabetic" or "is the string numerical".
+[DATA]_ Data Validation answers simple questions such as "is the string alphabetic" or "is the string numerical".
 If you are asking for a first name it will be helpful if you do not accept a telephone number as the users first name.
-Another form of validation is ensuring the users uses the correct amount of characters.
-Most phone numbers are ten digits, so we would not want a user's inputting "1119-67-2" as their phone number.
+Another form of validation is ensuring the user uses the correct amount of characters.
+Most phone numbers are ten digits, so we would not want a user's input "1119-67-2" as their phone number.

 Data validation on the client side is mainly for the user.
-It does serve a a small purpose to the website itself.
+It does serve a small purpose to the website itself.
 Client side validation makes it possible for the user to easily enter information with no errors.
 As stated  we want to make sure we receive accurate data, so what happens when a user inputs their phone number as their first name? client side validation will prevent the website from taking this input and in a nice and pretty way show the user that the data entered is not acceptable.
 "Client-side or front end  JavaScript form validation provides absolutely no value from a security perspective."
 [Cade]_

 Data validation on the server side is mainly for the website server.
 The same checks for client side validation are used for server side validation